e-aub/mini-framework/framework/docsv2.md

 * `tag`: The HTML tag name or component function
 * `props`: An object containing attributes, event handlers, and other properties
-* `children`: An array of child elements, text content, or components
+* `children`: An array of children: other elements, text content, or components

 **Example:**